ks379294/cse15l-lab-reports/lab3.md

 (base) administrator@Administrators-MacBook-Pro technical % find ../technical -name "commission_report.txt"
 ../technical/government/About_LSC/commission_report.txt
 ```
-Write a sentence or two about what it’s doing and why it’s useful:
+Write a sentence or two about what it’s doing and why it’s useful: I'm looking for a file called `"commission_report.txt"`.
+This command searches for all files with matching names, and ouptuts the path.
+This is useful if I don't know which folder the file is in, but I know the file name.

 Example 2: Using `-name` to find a different by name, code block that shows the command and its output: